Passacaglia Table Runner PDF

 See several more of Tilde’s stunning Passacaglia variations on her blog, Tilde’s Quilts.

 This pattern is suitable for beginners and experienced Inklingoists.

 Many quilters have used “passacaglia” to name their quilts!

 Passacaglia is a Baroque music form from the 1600s.
 It was destined to cause confusion for quilters in the twenty-first century.

 1. Some quilters mistakenly think La Passacaglia is called Millefiori because it is on the cover of the Millefiori Quilts book.

 2. There is also a Millefiore Quilt Along based on a book by Katja Marek, which uses different shapes.

-3. The Patchworks of Lucy Boston also includes a quilt called Passacaglia.
+3. The Patchworks of Lucy Boston, a wonderful book by Diana Boston also includes a quilt called Passacaglia.